Does Google look at User Click-Through Rates and User Behavior to Influence Search Rankings?

 What might different Viewing Times on a Page stand for?

-The patent provides specific details on what different viewing lengths might mean:
+The user click-through rates patent provides specific details on what different viewing lengths might mean:

-Rather than just look at lengths of time alone, additional information might be considered as well:
+Rather than just look at lengths of time alone, additional information involving user click-through rates might be considered as well:

 How Bad Data Might be Safeguarded against

-We’ve heard spokespeople from Google tell us that user click data isn’t used for rankings, and this patent tells us how user feedback information can be more safely used:
+We’ve heard spokespeople from Google tell us that user click-through rates aren’t used for rankings, and this patent tells us how user feedback information can be more safely used:

 Note that safeguards against spammers (users who generate fraudulent clicks in an attempt to boost certain search results) can be taken to help ensure that the user selection data is meaningful, even when very little data is available for a given (rare) query.
 These safeguards can include employing a user model that describes how a user should behave over time, and if a user doesn’t conform to this model, their click data can be disregarded.
 The safeguards can be designed to accomplish two main objectives: (1) ensure democracy in the votes (e.g., one single vote per cookie and/or IP for a given query-URL pair), and (2) entirely remove the information coming from cookies or IP addresses that do not look natural in their browsing behavior (e.g., abnormal distribution of click positions, click durations, clicks_per_minute/hour/day, etc.).
 Suspicious clicks can be removed, and the click signals for queries that appear to be spammed need not be used (e.g., queries for which the clicks feature distribution of user agents, cookie ages, etc. that do not look normal).